kabartolo/gatsby-theme-chicago-docs-core/README.md

 # Gatsby Theme Chicago Docs (Core)

-> For full documentation and a demonstration of this theme, see the <a href="https://kabartolo.github.io/chicago-docs-demo/">Chicago Docs Demo</a>.
+> For full documentation and a demonstration of `@kabartolo/gatsby-theme-chicago-docs`, see the <a href="https://kabartolo.github.io/chicago-docs-demo/">Chicago Docs Demo</a>.

 > This guide is for the **core** version of this theme.